uptonking/note4yaoo/note-web-layout-table.md

     - Tables are also easy to maintain.
     - Another advantage of table is that it is compatible with the most browsers.
   - Cons of Table Element:
-    - All this comes with a cost: Too many nested tables increase page size and download time.
+    - All this comes with a cost: Too many nested tables increase complexity, page size and download time.
     - More table elements push important content down so search spiders are less likely to add content to search engines.
   - Pros of DIV Element:
     - div with CSS we can achieve the same table based page structure and reduce the number of elements on the page, which allows the page to load faster.